gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 Features
 ----------------------

-**TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44'', 128 x 128 pixels, No SD card**
+****

 ![ ig ](https://github.com/gavinlyonsrepo/pic_16F18346_projects/blob/master/images/st7735/pcb.jpg)

+ **Tested**

-This is the only type of ST7735 tested on.
+These two are only type of  ST7735 tested on but should work on other types in theory.

-This Color TFT LCD display has 128 x 128 resolution.
-It uses SPI interface to communicate with controller.
-Onboard LDO, support 5V/3.3V input voltage, the LED backlight, 3.3V input.
-Size 1.44 inch, visual area 1.1 inch.
-Version 1.1.
-No SD Card.
+1. TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44 , 128 x 128 pixels, "ST7735R Red Tab"
+2. TFT SPI LCD, ST7735 Driver, RED PCB v1.2, 1.8 , 128 x 160 pixels, "ST7735S Black Tab"

+The test files and full screen bitmaps are set up for number 1.  so user will have to modify "USER OPTIONS 1 & 2" in main.c and provide own bitmap to test  number 2.
-Backlight control is left to user.
+No built-in SD card support at present and backlight control is left to user.

 **Screen Size settings**